ASDIC4/knn_cuda_2/README.md

-Interim Report 2 - CUDA Code
+# Code for Interim Report 2 - KNN in CUDA
-KNN in CUDA